 Protection against ground faults is offered by circuit breakers that trip if the flow of electricity suddenly increases, and by a system of grounding wires in the circuits that provide a direct pathway back to ground should current stray outside its established circuit wiring.
 There are also ground-fault circuit interrupter outlets that can be used in situations where ground faults are particularly likely, such as in outdoor locations, near plumbing fixtures, and in below-grade locations.

-- A junction box is an electrical box in your walls or ceiling with a flat faceplate for safety.
-A loose connection on one of two wires in the junction box may cause a short circuit.
+- A loose connection on one of two wires in a junction box or outlet box may cause a short circuit.

-- A short circuit may happen in a box when a wire slips off of a terminal on an electrical device, such as an outlet.
-When it touches another wire, the circuit is shorted.
+- A short circuit can occur when a wire slips off of a terminal on an electrical device, such as an outlet.
+When it touches another wire, a short circuit ensues.

-- An appliance may encounter an electrical problem and a hot wire and neutral wire may accidentally touch.
+- An appliance may encounter an internal wiring problem, causing a hot wire and neutral wire to accidentally touch.

-- Insects or rodents may chew the wire insulation and cause a short circuit between two wires that are within a cable bundle.
+- Insects or rodents may chew the wire insulation and cause a short circuit between two wires within a cable bundle.